 But giving away the money tree isn’t always a wise move for the public sector.
 PPPs are “just another form of debt, but much more expensive than the kind of debt you can make through capital markets,” cautioned George McCarthy, president of the US-based Lincoln Institute of Land Policy.
 He noted that global interest rates remain at historically low levels, which means that debt is “almost free”.

 What’s more, a municipality that doesn’t have its financial house sufficiently in order to enter the debt market probably isn’t ready to sit down at the negotiating table with a global infrastructure provider.
-A recent Ford Foundation study found that of 188 “green” infrastructure projects worldwide structured through PPPs, 80 failed.
+A recent Ford Foundation study found that of 110 “green” infrastructure projects worldwide structured through PPPs, 80 per cent failed.

 2. Floating a municipal bond is a great exercise in capacity-building